 Hypnotherapy is generally effective among children because they are highly hypnotizable and suggestible.
 However, hypnotizability and suggestibility may decrease with age.
 Adults and elderlies may find it harder to experience hypnotherapy.
 Before signing up for a session, you may check your hypnotizability and suggestibility using these popular psychological assessments:

 Hypnotherapy in Hong Kong

 If you are interested in signing up for a hypnotherapy session, please do not hesitate to reach out to hypnotherapists.
-Below is a list of psychological center in Hong Kong that provides hypnotherapy services:
+Below is a list of psychological center in Hong Kong that provides hypnotherapy services (in alphabetical order):

 Hypnotherapy is a therapeutic approach that combines hypnosis with other counseling approaches.
 Hypnotherapy is generally used for treating health problems and has been found effective among patients with irritable bowel syndrome (IBS), alexithymia, anxiety and depression.

 Join the Healthy Club: access to 1,000+ healthy tips & guides, plus special discounts!
 Start your journey.